pyscript/polyplug/README.md

 This project was created for research purposes as part of the efforts to build [PyScript](https://pyscript.net).

+There are two sides to PolyPlug:

+* The `polyplug.js` code to be run in the main thread of the browser.
+* Code, to be run in the interpreter of the scripting language, to communicate with PolyPlug.
+Currently only `polyplug.py` exists as a reference implementation.

 That is all.

 ## Developer setup